ray-project/ray/doc/source/tune/api_docs/trainable.rst

 ----------------------------

 Trainables can themselves be distributed.
-If your trainable function / class creates further Ray actors or tasks that also consume CPU / GPU resources, you will want to add more bundles to the :class:`PlacementGroupFactory` to reserve extra resource slots.
+If your trainable function / class creates further Ray actors or tasks that also consume CPU / GPU resources, you will want to add more bundles to the :class:`ResourceRequest` to reserve extra resource slots.
 For example, if a trainable class requires 1 GPU itself, but also launches 4 actors, each using another GPU, then you should use this: